Huambo, Angola - Things to Do in Huambo

 Top Things to Do in Huambo

-Booking Tip: Visit markets early morning (7-10 AM) for the best selection and cooler weather.
-Bring small denominations of Angolan kwanza and be prepared to negotiate prices gently.
+Booking Tip: Go early morning for the best selection and cooler temperatures.
+Bring small denominations of kwanza for purchases.
+Consider hiring a local guide for around $20-30 to help navigate and translate.

 Getting There